Dr David Worthington

 In the following languages

-Alongside Professor Marjory Harper, Dr Worthington is co-editor of the peer-revieweed journal Northern Scotland, published annually by Edinburgh University Press.
+Alongside Dr Alastair Macdonald, Dr Worthington is co-editor of the peer-reviewed journal Northern Scotland, published annually by Edinburgh University Press.

-Current plans include a collaborative project looking at wills and testaments relating to Scottish emigrants in late medieval and early-modern Poland, a study of the historiography of the Scots in Poland, and a further project - involving public talks, teaching, research and publications - on the history of the Moray Firth.
+Current plans include a collaborative project looking at wills and testaments relating to Scottish emigrants in late medieval and early-modern Poland, a study of the historiography of the Scots in Poland, and a further project - involving public talks, teaching, research and publications - on the coastal history of adjacent coastlines, focusing, in particular, on firthlands.

 Selected Chapters in Edited Volumes: